Bert Williams: Ziegfeld Follies

 After Mr. Lode skidded to a halt, Williams accepted an unprecedented offer to join Flo Ziegfeld's Follies.
 The idea of a Black-featured performer amid an otherwise all-white show was a shock in 1910.
 Williams' initial reception was cool, and several cast members delivered an ultimatum to Ziegfeld that Williams be fired.
-Ziegfeld held firm, saying: "I can replace every one of you, except [Williams]."
+Ziegfeld held firm, saying, "I can replace every one of you, except [Williams]."
 The show's writers were slow to devise material for him to perform, forcing Williams to repeat much of his vaudeville act.
 But by the time the show finally debuted in June, Williams was a sensation.
 In addition to his usual material, Williams appeared in a boxing sketch playing off the racially charged "Great White Hope" heavyweight bout that had just taken place between Jack Johnson and James J. Jeffries.
 Reviews were uniformly positive for Williams, and also for Fanny Brice, who was making her Broadway debut.

 Following his success, Williams signed an exclusive contract with Columbia Records, and recorded four of the show's songs.
 His elevated status was signaled not just by the generous terms of the contract, but by the tenor of Columbia's promotion, which dropped much of the previous "coon harmony"-type sales patter and began touting Williams' "inimitable art" and "direct appeal to the intelligence."
-As Brooks wrote: "Williams had become a star who transcended race, to the extent that was possible in 1910."
+Brooks wrote that "Williams had become a star who transcended race, to the extent that was possible in 1910."
 All four songs sold well, and one of them, "Play That Barbershop Chord", became a substantial hit.

 Few stage performers were recording regularly in 1910, in some cases because their onstage styles did not translate to the limited technical media.
 But Williams' low-key natural delivery was ideal for discs of the time, and his personality was warm and funny.

 Williams returned for the 1911 edition of the Ziegfeld Follies, teaming up in some sketches with the comedian Leon Errol to ecstatic effect.
 The best-received sketch featured Errol as a tourist, and Williams as a porter using a mountaineer's rope to lead him across dangerously high girders in the then-unfinished Grand Central Station.
 Errol's fast-talking persona and frenetic physical comedy gave Williams his first effective onstage foil since Walker's retirement.
 Williams and Errol wrote the sketch themselves, turning it into a 20-minute centerpiece of the show after the Follies writers had originally given Williams but a single two-word line of dialogue.
-Williams also reprised his poker routine, and popularized a song called "Woodman, Spare That Tree."
+Williams also reprised his poker routine, and popularized a song called "Woodman, Spare That Tree".